mozilla/openwebapps/docs/APP_REPO.md

 <!-- FIXME: probably some simple example is called for here?
 Or link to some examples page on wiki -->

-#### Management API
+#### Management API (`navigator.apps.mgmt.*`)  <a name="mgmt-api"></a>

-The management API is exposed as properties on the `navigator.apps.mgmt` object.
+The Management API is part of the application repository's API which is priviledged, intended to grant access to trusted pages, or "Dashboards".
+The API exposes calls which let dashboards manage and launch applications on a users behalf.
+Additionally the API exposes functions to fuel application sync, which lets the dashboard display the logged-in state of the user and allows the user to sign up or register for an account to sync their applications.

 *   `list( <callback> )`

     XXX: should there be a locale argument to list?  where should localization occur?

     List all installed applications.
 The return value is an an array of objects.
 Each object has the following properties:

     `id (string)`: A unique identifier for the application.
     `installURL (string)`: The url from which the application was installed `installTime (integer)`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).